OctopusDeploy/docs/docs/packaging-applications/package-repositories/s3-feeds.md

 ![](images/s3-feed.png "width=500")

-The AWS S3 feed will try to connect to the bucket specified as part of the package name, for example `test-bucket/test-package` will search for the package `test-package` in the `test-bucket` bucket.
+The AWS S3 feed will try to connect to the bucket specified as part of the package name.
+For example, `test-bucket/test-package` will search for the package `test-package` in the `test-bucket` bucket.
 The account provided as part of the feed configuration must have access to the bucket.

 The AWS S3 Bucket feed follows the same [package versioning conventions](/docs/packaging-applications/create-packages/versioning.md) as other feeds.